ahmednadeem18/Ai-legal-Advisor/README.md

 ---

 ## The Core Idea
-Navigating Pakistani laws—such as the Pakistan Penal Code (PPC), Criminal Procedure Code (CrPC), and civil statutes—can be complex and time-consuming.
+Navigating Pakistani laws—such as the Pakistan Penal Code (PPC), Criminal Procedure Code (CrPC), and civil statutes can be complex and time-consuming.
 This project bridges that gap by acting as an intelligent legal research partner.

 By combining Retrieval-Augmented Generation (RAG) with high-speed LLM inference, the system ingests comprehensive legal documents, indexes them via vector embeddings, and precisely retrieves applicable laws to answer complex natural language legal inquiries in seconds.